monchopena/bdunk/_posts/2015-09-10-javascript-big-integer.markdown

-Date: 10 sep 2015
-Categories: NodeJS
+---
+layout: post
+title:  "Big Integer and Javascript"
+date:   2015-09-10 00:00:00 +0200
+categories: nodejs
-Summary: Beware of big integers in Javascript
+summary: Beware of big integers in Javascript
-Read more: Show me more

-# Big Integer and Javascript
+---

 The other day I was testing the graphics library [D3.js][d3js] and wanted to represent the [Fibonacci][fibonacci] series.